wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * Fairing = A section of aircraft surface, or an attached structure, designed to reduce drag.
 For example, the contoured sheet metal where wing meets fuselage
 * FARs = Federal Aviation Regulations (U.S.) - the FAA rules applied to civil aviation in the U.S.
 * FAR 36 Noise Levels = In order to meet FAR 36 Stage 3 requirements, the maximum noise level permitted is: Take Off 89.0 EPNdB, *Sideline 94.0, *Approach 98.0
-* FBO = <a href="https://www.aeroclass.org/what-is-fbo/" target="_blank" rel="noreferrer noopener">Fixed-Base Operator</a> - a kind of business or organization that operates at an airport providing aircraft services like maintenance, fueling, flight training, charter services, hangar services, and parking.
+* FBO = <a href="https://www.aeroclass.org/what-is-fbo/" target="_blank">Fixed-Base Operator</a> - a kind of business or organization that operates at an airport providing aircraft services like maintenance, fueling, flight training, charter services, hangar services, and parking.

 * FDE = Fault detection and exclusion (GPS)
 * FDR = Flight data recorder - devices used to constantly record a variety of flight parameters.
-In case of an accident or a major incident, they provide a forensic tool to help investigators in understanding what happened.
+In case of an accident or a major incident, they provide a forensic tool to help investigators understand what happened.
 FDRs are regulated by the International Civil Aviation Organization (ICAO).
 * FDS = Flight Director System
+* feathering = The action of varying the angle of propellers, rotor blades, or oars so as to reduce air or water resistance
 * Ferry Flight - a type of flight that happens outside the regular flying operations of any carrier.
-These flights are usually carried out with the intention of returning an aircraft to the hub after <a href="https://www.aeroclass.org/mro-aviation/" target="_blank" rel="noreferrer noopener">maintenance</a> or any other service, delivering a new aircraft to the organization acquiring it, moving an aircraft from one hub to another, or moving an aircraft to maintenance facilities.
+These flights are usually carried out with the intention of returning an aircraft to the hub after <a href="https://www.aeroclass.org/mro-aviation/" target="_blank">maintenance</a> or any other service, delivering a new aircraft to the organization acquiring it, moving an aircraft from one hub to another, or moving an aircraft to maintenance facilities.
 * FFON = Flight Phone
 * Final Approach - A flight path that is taken to land on the runway at the end of a flight route.
 * FIR/UIR = Flight Information Region / Upper Information Region -  geographic areas under the responsibility of ATC.
 The size of these two areas is variable and its size depends on the country’s decision or the agreement of all the countries that the region covers.
 Oceanic airspace has its own classification as an Oceanic Information Region.